 Mr Azevedo is currently a director of TSX-V listed Aranjin Resources Limited (appointed 20 April 2017), AIM quoted Jangada Mines plc (appointed 5 May 2017), TSX listed company Talon Metals Corp (appointed 5 April 2005) and Over The Counter exchange traded Brazil Minerals Inc (appointed 1 January 2014).
-Mr Azevedo was a Director of ASX listed Avanco Resources Limited (appointed 17 December 2012, resigned 13 June 2018), He has not held any other listed directorships in the past three years.
+He has not held any other listed directorships in the past three years.